Gus Edwards (vaudevillian)

 Gustave Edwards (August 18, 1878 – November 7, 1945) was an American composer, songwriter and film director.
-He also was a vaudevillian, organised his own theatre companies and was a music publisher.
+He also was a vaudevillian, organized his own theater companies and was a music publisher.

 Early life

 Edwards was the son of Morris and Johanna Simon.
 He was born Gustav Schmelowsky in Inowrazlaw, German Empire (present-day Inowrocław, Poland).
-His family boarded the steamship Spaarndam as steerage passengers; they arrived at the Port of New York on 29 July 1891 ending up in Williamsburg.
+His family boarded the steamship Spaarndam as steerage passengers; they arrived at the Port of New York on July 29, 1891, ending up in Williamsburg.
 During the day, he worked in the family cigar store, and in the evenings, he wandered looking for any sort of show business job.
 He found work as a singer at various lodge halls, on ferry boat lounges, in saloons, and even between bouts at the athletic clubs.

 As a very young boy, Edwards worked as a song plugger at Koster and Bial's, at Tony Pastor's theatre, and at the Bowery Theatre.
 In those old vaudeville days, song publishers would often hire a very young boy to sit in the theatre, and immediately after a vaudeville star had sung one of the publisher's songs, the youngster would stand up in the audience, and pretending to be completely overcome by the song, break out in an "extemporaneous" solo of the same tune.
 In this way, the young Edwards would often sit in a balcony seat, and then stand and repeat a song that vaudeville stars such as Maggie Cline, Lottie Gilson or Emma Carus had just sung.